 Some roadways have inherently dangerous designs.
 For example, if a road does not have enough guardrails or has poor visibility due to overhanging trees, it could have an unsafe design.
 City planners may be responsible for motorcycle accidents that happen due to unreasonably dangerous road designs.

 One of the main factors that increase the dangers of the road for motorcyclists is distracted or negligent driving.
 Throughout the U.S, distracted drivers contributed to the deaths of 3,166 people in 2017, according to the National Highway Traffic Safety Administration.
 Distracted drivers in Colorado may text, talk, email, use social media, watch videos, play with the radio, eat, drink or otherwise fail to dedicate 100% of their attention to the road.
 Distraction can make it easier to miss an oncoming motorcycle.
-If you or a loved one was injured due to a distracted driving accident, our Denver accident attorneys can help.
+If you or a loved one was injured due to a distracted driving accident, our Denver car accident attorneys can help.

 Colorado’s wilderness is one of its many attractions – yet it also contributes to a serious motorcycling hazard: crossing animals.
 Deer, moose, elk and even black bears could wander into the road and cause a crash.
 Although wildlife crossings have worked to reduce animal collisions in Colorado, motorcyclists should still look out for animals in the road.
 The most dangerous times of day for many animal crossings are sunrise and sunset.